CloroxPro Blog

 AI and robotics: smart integration for the future of cleaning programs

-Lastly, as EVS departments struggle to increase, or even maintain, their staff due to ongoing financial pressures, AI and autonomous robots will likely play an increasingly crucial role in supporting daily operations.
-AI and robotics continue to transform the healthcare industry as a whole, with the market projected to reach a total value of $491 billion by the end of 2027.3 Tasks such as scrubbing floors can be automated, allowing teams to reallocate those saved labor hours to other high-priority needs across the facility, such as discharge room cleaning or enhanced detail work.
-Beyond cleaning-related use cases, AI holds significant opportunity for infection prevention, particularly in the identification of Healthcare Associated Infections (HAIs).4 While human oversight is critical, AI-enabled HAI surveillance could unlock new ways for infection preventionists to partner with EVS.
-These capabilities may help pinpoint facility-specific opportunities for enhanced cleaning and disinfection, deliver actionable, facility-wide outcome data, and support predictive analytics to better align EVS staffing with infection risk.
+As EVS departments struggle to increase, or even maintain, their staff due to ongoing financial pressures, AI and autonomous robots will likely play an increasingly crucial role in supporting daily operations.
+AI and robotics continue to transform the healthcare industry as a whole, with the market projected to reach a total value of $491 billion by the end of 2027.1 Tasks such as scrubbing floors can be automated, allowing teams to reallocate those saved labor hours to other high-priority needs across the facility, such as discharge room cleaning or enhanced detail work.
+Beyond cleaning-related use cases, AI holds significant opportunity for infection prevention, particularly in the identification of Healthcare Associated Infections (HAIs).2 While human oversight is critical, AI-enabled HAI surveillance could unlock new ways for infection preventionists to partner with EVS.
+These capabilities may help pinpoint facility-specific opportunities for enhanced cleaning and disinfection, deliver actionable, facility-wide outcome data and support predictive analytics to better align EVS staffing with infection risk.

 With all the innovations we’ve seen in 2025, it’s clear that EVS is not only accelerating, but that we are redefining the standards of care across the industry.
 As our field continues to innovate, we are raising standards at an unprecedented pace.
-As we kick off 2026, it’s no longer a question of if change will happen, but how quickly we can adapt to lead it and continue to grow.
-What do you look forward to seeing in 2026?
-Comment with your thoughts on EVS trends that will shape 2026, would love to hear your perspective.

 Share this article